void

 Background

-does not refer to the island, but to the kingdom of the same name that existed from 1720 until the unification of Italy in 1861.
-The kingdom consisted of Sardinia proper, Piedmont and the current French province of Savoie (Savoy), with Turin as capital.
+Sardinia does not refer to the island, but to the kingdom of the same name that existed from 1720 until the unification of Italy in 1861.
+The kingdom consisted of Sardinia proper, Piedmont, and the current French province of Savoie (Savoy), with Turin as its capital.
 The kingdom was at war with Austria in 1848 and 1859; the famous battles at Custozza and Solferino were fought in these wars.
 The royal house of Sardinia continued as rulers of Italy even after unification.

 Quote(s) from the novel